adamfowleruk/mljs/planning.md

   - (Emil Zegers) RDB2RDF quick start tutorial
   - (Emil Zegers) OpenLayers quick start tutorial
  - Docs: MLJS Webinar series of Video Tutorials
-  1. Introduction to MLJS (text done.
+  1. DONE Introduction to MLJS (text done.
 3min 15) - Why should I care?
 (Akin to the first 5 minutes of my company wide webinar)
   2. Introduction to the MLJS Core API (text done.
 4min21).
 Core communication with MarkLogic server.
 Introduction to Search Context and other Context objects
   3. Introduction to the MLJS Widget API.
 Briefly show the mldbwebtest app, deploying it, and a brief description of the widget test pages (and each widget).
   4. Creating a new Hyrbid app with MLJS.
 (Already exists, on blog site).
 Creating a search page and configuring options and facets.
 A search page with two charts (akin to an AppBuilder demo)